hackiftekhar/IQListKit/README.md

      //Return the size of an Item, for tableView the size.height will only be effective func listView(_ listView: IQListView, size item: IQItem, at indexPath: IndexPath) -> CGSize?

-    //Return the header or footer View of section (or item in collection view) func listView(_ listView: IQListView, supplementaryElementFor section: IQSection,
+    //Return the custom header or footer View of section (or item in collection view) func listView(_ listView: IQListView, supplementaryElementFor section: IQSection,
                   kind: String, at indexPath: IndexPath) -> IQListSupplementaryView?